 mark k smith

-Educated at the Cavendish School, Hemel Hempstead and the University of Lancaster, I went on to do a doctorate at the University of London.
-I have worked in careers advice, youth and community work, and in projects.
-Alongside this I have chaired a tenants cooperative running two tower blocks, and been a foundation governor for a secondary school.
-I am currently a Resident Friend in a Quaker meeting house.
+Educated at the Cavendish School, Hemel Hempstead and the University of Lancaster, I went on to do a doctorate at the University of London and have worked in careers advice, youth and community work, projects and in higher education.
+Alongside this, I have chaired a tenants cooperative running two tower blocks in Bermondsey, been a foundation governor for a secondary school and, recently, a Resident Friend at Westminster Quaker Meeting House.